The Collapse

 My contacts in the country were all turning west.
 I crossed the border five times in ’88 without ever being searched.
 Unlike my crossings into East Germany, which never took less than three hours.
 I even wrote to editors in the USA (the big magazines, hoping to get The Scoop) that Hungary was almost out of the East Bloc and the Iron Curtain was now a flimsy, rusting reminder of past failures.
 I explained why I thought it would happen….
 “Dear Mr. Radkai, that is all too speculative” was the standard response.
 The US media simply loved its cloak-and-daggery East Bloc, with its run-down buildings, barbed wire as a metaphor, the sinister cement posts, so dramatic when displayed in grainy black and white on the broadsheets.

 But lots more was happening.
-In May, guards were removed from the border, an open invitation to use Hungary as an escape route.
+In May 1989, guards were removed from the border, an open invitation to use Hungary as an escape route from other East Bloc countries, especially East Germany.
 Also, on June 27, Gyula Horn was at the western border to ceremoniously cut open the Iron Curtain (I have a piece of it).
 In August and September, East German refugees started entering the country, allegedly to go on vacation: Hungary had always been known as “the country for encounters”…. my ex-wife’s family would come to the Balaton in summers to meet their East German relatives.
 These vacationers now spawned a refugee crisis that ultimately forced the Hungarian government to do the right thing and let them emigrate westward.
 The trickle became a flood.

-A friend of mine, Ingrid Heller, kept a diary of her escape with her two teenagers:
+A journalist friend of mine from East Germany, Ingrid Heller, kept a diary of her escape with her two teenagers:

 Budapest, August 23